TrampolineTales/lesstodo/README.md

 _Coming Soon_

 ## License
-LessToDo is released under the MIT License, see the [LICENSE](./LICENSE) file for details.
+LessToDo is released under the GNU AGPLv3 License, see the [LICENSE](./LICENSE) file for details.